MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctreectrl-class.md

 ### <a name="return-value"></a>Valore restituito

-L'handle dell'elemento eliminato se ha esito positivo. in caso contrario NULL.
+Handle dell'elemento eliminato in caso di esito positivo; in caso contrario, NULL.

 ### <a name="example"></a>Esempio